 Thought this would be a good, somewhat close, training hike for bigger Grand Canyon hikes.
-Couldn't find much info on doing Hot Loop trail with Jacks Canyon trail as a loop.
+Couldn't find much info on doing Hot Loop Trail #94 with Jack's Canyon Trail #55 as a loop.
 Most had only done the lower section of Hot Loop and turned back before getting too far in, missing the better upper section and then discounting the trail.
 Also, not much info on the last section up on the plateau and no trail listed on most maps.
 So, after successfully completing the loop I thought I would share the info, as I know there are some big-loop hikers on this site.
 The route finding and trail conditions were not bad at all, nothing like I was expecting - there were also many cairns and several signs.

 This lower section of the mesa isn't very exciting and is why most turn around after not going too far.
 After a few miles the trail makes its way along the edge of Woods Canyon and several nice views along the way are given with just a few steps out to the edge of the rim.
 This part of the trail and the plateau has a lot of Sedona dirt that becomes thick mud - hike not recommended when the ground is the least bit wet.

 Coming off the north end of the mesa you descend a bit and cross some small tributary drainages before ascending up to the plateau.
 Just before the top there is a section of encroaching oak brush that can give some scratches - not too bad, and I was in shorts.
 At he top, there's a cool place to hang in the boulders with a view while waiting for others to make it out.